 - Information will be passed on to the new class teacher in advance and in most cases a planning meeting will take place with the new teacher.
+A meeting will also take place between the SENDCo and new class teacher.
 ILP s will be shared with the new teacher.

-- Whenever possible new teachers meet their new classes prior to September and often spend additional time with the children with SEND.
+- Whenever possible new teachers meet their new classes prior to September.

 In Year 6: